London to offer commuters Olympic distractions

 "We are teaming up with a range of London's top attractions to ensure that people able to travel home outside peak hours on the busiest days are spoilt for choice when deciding how to spend their evening," he said.

-"It will be perfectly manageable, if everyone is able to contribute his best as employees or members of the traveling public."
+"It will be perfectly manageable, if everyone is able to contribute his best as employees or members of the travelling public."

 Plowden also said that the Underground would suspend normal maintenance during the games so that staff could be focused on dealing with an immediate problem that may affect lines, such as a diesel spill or cable theft, and restore service as quickly as possible.